ebernalbeamagine/DeepLearningSensorFusionForPedestrianDetection/README.md

 ## Functionality
-This tutorial explain how to use how to use the Deep Learning Sensor Fusion for Pedestrian Detection ROS package.
+This tutorial explain how to use the Deep Learning Sensor Fusion for Pedestrian Detection ROS package.

 The system operates in two different modes: